 - Claims of recurrent liabilities or debts accrued 12 months prior to the decedent’s death, in addition to lump sums owed for spousal support as decreed by the courts; taxes levied or assessed two years prior to the decedent’s death; arrearages for rent to landlords for the past three months, and many more specific conditions and circumstances which are too numerous to delineate here.

 If all this sounds confusing and a bit worrisome for those in charge of probating an insolvent estate, fear not.
-An estate lawyer can provide you with the information you need to carry out your duties satisfactorily.
+An estate lawyer like Marie-Louise Fast can provide you with the information you need to carry out your duties satisfactorily.
+Contact us today or give us a call at 604-273-6424 for your complimentary consultation.

 Source: bclaws.ca, “Division 12 — Insolvent Estates,” accessed July 29, 2016 http://www.bclaws.ca/civix/document/id/complete/statreg/09013_01#division_d2e12969